 Property Division Basics In Illinois

 In Illinois, before a divorce case goes to trial, the couple must attend a pretrial conference with a family court judge.
 The judge will often suggest ways to resolve differences before the trial.
-If a settlement cannot be reached through negotiation or other alternative dispute resolution methods, then trial is the only means by which the divorce can be accomplished.
+If a settlement cannot be reached through negotiation or other alternative dispute resolution methods, then the trial is the only means by which the divorce can be accomplished.

 Attorney Van A. Schwab is experienced handling all types of negotiation and litigation involved with the division of assets and debts.

-Dividing Businesses, Retirement Accounts And More
+Dividing Businesses, Retirement Accounts, And More

-The overall financial picture of a divorcing couple may include complicating factors such as home equity, retirement accounts, bank accounts, taxes, private school tuition, inheritances, proposed spousal support and anticipated liabilities related to health needs.
+The overall financial picture of a divorcing couple may include complicating factors such as home equity, retirement accounts, bank accounts, taxes, private school tuition, inheritances, proposed spousal support, and anticipated liabilities related to health needs.